andrewyu0/pdf-reading-agents/README.md

 ## LOG

+230a pickup 2025-01-01 spec i want to do this normal git flow not replit/v0

 140p likely not pushing full b4 nye (eve coming soon) but will be project_1 for week_1 2025

 640a thinking is logging - minds eye - writing it out in md